 The Bureau is made aware of policing plans and takes particular notice of increases in Roads Policing personnel as this leads to increased enforcement which increases specimens being forwarded to the Bureau.
-The Current Policing (2019- 2021) plan includes increase members in Roads Policing in line with the Government's Roads Strategy Commitments.

 In order for timely planning the Bureau must be aware of any legislative change that will affect the workload.